nikolapopovic/slate/source/includes/_using-the-theme-engine.md

 ### Preview theme

-#### Theme preview requires that your store has a subscription customer.
+<b> Theme preview requires that your store has a subscription customer. </b>

 The preview theme link will launch a new window with a URL parameter (`preview_theme=<theme.id>`) that will allow you to preview your theme without having to publish it.